Alzheimers + inflammation: How to protect your brain

 - Ignore what types of oils are in our diet and eat common oils in processed food products.

-- Allow stress to dominate our lives.
+- Let stress dominate our lives.

 - Overtrain or habitually overexercise.